-If you are under age 50, you should be screened only if you have a strong family history of colon cancer or polyps, or if you have risk factors such as a history of inflammatory bowel disease or polyps.
+If you are under age 50, you should be screened if you have a strong family history of colon cancer or polyps.
+Screening may also be considered if you have risk factors such as a history of inflammatory bowel disease or polyps.

-If you are between ages 50 - 75, you should be screened for colorectal cancer.
+If you are between ages 50 to 75, you should be screened for colorectal cancer.
 There are several screening tests available.
 Some common screening tests include:

 You may need a colonoscopy more often if you have risk factors for colon cancer, such as:

 - A personal or family history of colorectal cancer

 - Go to the dentist once or twice every year for an exam and cleaning.
 Your dentist will evaluate if you have a need for more frequent visits